 I have $12,000 per month in gross profits by April 30th.

 This is one goal, but there are a lot of component tasks to it.
-That’s where the sprint methodology really has its magic.
-A 12-week time frame is close enough that you can lay out a plan-of-action with specific tasks fairly easily.
-We break it down into the following pieces:
+That’s where the Epic methodology really has its magic.
+A 90-day Epic time frame is close enough that you can lay out a plan-of-action with specific tasks fairly easily.
+We break it down in the following ways:

 Ask yourself, what will it take to get there?